 The Ontario Invasive Species Act (ISA) came into force on November 3rd, 2016.
-The goal of the Invasive Species Act is to support the prevention, early detection, response to and eradication of invasive species in Ontario.
-Preventing invasive species from arriving and becoming established in Ontario is critical in the fight against this growing threat.
-Some key elements of the Invasive Species Act include:
+The goal of the Invasive Species Act is to support the prevention, early detection, response to, and eradication of invasive species in Ontario.
+Preventing invasive species from arriving and becoming established in Ontario is critical in the fight against this growing continued threat.
+Some key elements of the ISA include:

-- " Giving Ontario the tools to regulate invasive species as either prohibited or restricted and banning activities such as buying, selling, possessing and transporting certain invasive species; - " Enabling response actions to address urgent threats; and - " Helping to promote compliance through modernized inspection and enforcement measures.
+- " Giving Ontario the tools to regulate invasive species as either prohibited or restricted and banning activities, such as buying, selling, possessing, and transporting certain invasive species; - " Enabling response actions to address urgent threats; and - " Helping to promote compliance through modernized inspection and enforcement measures.

-INVASIVE AQUATIC PLANT SPECIES REGULATED AS PROHIBITED UNDER THE INVASIVE SPECIES ACT, 2015 AS OF JANUARY 1ST, 2018
+INVASIVE AQUATIC PLANT SPECIES REGULATED AS PROHIBITED OR RESTRICTED UNDER THE INVASIVE SPECIES ACT, 2015 AS OF JANUARY 1ST, 2024

-In Ontario, it's illegal to import, possess, deposit, release, transport, breed/grow, buy, sell, lease or trade these species:
+In Ontario, it is illegal to import, possess, deposit, release, transport, breed, buy, sell, lease or trade prohibited species.